opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 ============

-This addendum provides a high-level description of the testing scope and pass/fail criteria used in the Compliance Verification Program (CVP) for the OPNFV Danube release.
-This information is intended as an overview for CVP testers and for the Dovetail Project to help guide test-tool and test-case development for the OPNFV Danube release.
-The Dovetail project is responsible for documenting test-case specifications as well as implementing the CVP tool-chain through collaboration with the OPNFV testing community.
-CVP testing focuses on establishing the ability of the System Under Test (SUT) to perform NFVI and VIM operations and support Service Provider oriented features that ensure manageable, resilient and secure networks.
+This addendum provides a high-level description of the testing scope and pass/fail criteria used in the OPNFV Verified Program (OVP) for the OPNFV Danube release.
+This information is intended as an overview for OVP testers and for the Dovetail Project to help guide test-tool and test-case development for the OPNFV Danube release.
+The Dovetail project is responsible for documenting test-case specifications as well as implementing the OVP tool-chain through collaboration with the OPNFV testing community.
+OVP testing focuses on establishing the ability of the System Under Test (SUT) to perform NFVI and VIM operations and support Service Provider oriented features that ensure manageable, resilient and secure networks.